[LUM#5] Dear Invaders

 The tip of the iceberg

-The latter can eliminate competing species and reshape the ecosystem in which they have taken up residence.
-Take, for example, the Asian hornet, which devours bees at the entrance to hives.
-However, these same bees belong to the large family of 2,500 species of pollinating insects that contribute to the sexual reproduction of flowering plants and are therefore essential to many food crops.
-This service is provided free of charge, but it translates into hard cash.
+These species can indeed eliminate competing species and reshape the ecosystem in which they have made their home.
+Take the Asian hornet, for example, which preys on bees at the entrance to hives.
+Yet these same bees belong to the large family of 2,500 species of pollinating insects that contribute to the sexual reproduction of flowering plants, and are therefore essential to many food crops.
+A service provided free of charge, yet one that translates into hard cash.

 Investing in prevention

-If we added up all the costs not taken into account in the study, researchers estimate that the real cost of invasive species could amount to several hundred billion euros.
-How can we reduce this bill?
-"Prevention policies must be put in place to limit the arrival and spread of invasive insects ," say the researchers.
-This approach involves increased monitoring, but also the development of environmentally friendly methods of elimination or control, such as less polluting insecticides.
-"We also need to conduct more studies.
-What we have done here is merely an assessment of the situation, which allows us to evaluate the scale of the phenomenon, but also highlights the extent of our knowledge gaps on the subject.
-Further studies are needed to gain a more accurate picture," advise the researchers.
+If we were to add up all the costs not accounted for in the study, the researchers estimate that the actual cost of invasive species could amount to several hundred billion euros.
+How can we reduce this cost?“We need to implement prevention policies to limit the arrival and spread of invasive insects ,” the researchers urge.
+This approach involves increased monitoring as well as the development of environmentally friendly elimination or control methods, such as less polluting insecticides.
+“We also need to conduct more studies; what we’ve done here is merely an assessment that allows us to gauge the scale of the phenomenon, but it also highlights the extent of our gaps in knowledge on the subject.
+Further studies are needed to gain a more precise understanding,” the researchers advise.